-As our community moves into the next phase of the pandemic, so does the United Way of Central Alabama (UWCA) in its efforts to support nonprofit organizations meeting the immediate needs of residents.
+As our community moves into the next phase of the pandemic, so does the United Way of Central Alabama (UWCA) in its efforts to support the immediate needs of local non-profits.

-Since its inception in 2020, the Community Crisis Fund (CCF) has awarded more than $3 million to 121 organizations in Blount, Chilton, Jefferson, Shelby, St. Clair and Walker counties.
-These grants provide non-profits additional resources to care for those most affected by the pandemic and meet immediate needs in three primary categories:
+The Community Crisis Fund (CCF) has awarded more than $3 million to 120 organizations in Blount, Chilton, Jefferson, Shelby, St. Clair and Walker counties.
+These grants provide non-profits additional resources to care for those most affected by the pandemic and assist in covering operating expenses.
+This includes:

 In Phase I alone, grants from the CCF went toward helping local organizations serve an additional 33,000 individuals.
 With applications now open for Phase IV, more of our neighbors will receive access to vital services, including mental health support, education assistance and aid with basic needs such as food and rent.

 Funds helped foster a supportive environment at places like the A.G.
 Gaston Boys and Girls Club, so they could engage children in a virtual learning environment and provide meals to members.
-The grants assist agencies such as the Crisis Center as they navigate a 40% increase in call volume since the beginning of the COVID 19 pandemic.
-CCF support helps ensure the needs of clients experiencing a personal or mental health crisis can be met.
+The grants make technology available to mental health agencies such as the Crisis Center to ensure those experiencing an emergency have ready access to their options for coping.

 As unexpected as the past 18 months have been, the one thing we can predict is the services offered by local agencies will always be needed.
 The funding lends a huge hand in upholding their missions to care for the vulnerable in our community.